mehulhere/annoying-pomodoro/README.md

 *   **Responsive Design**: UI adapts to different screen sizes, designed to fit within a single viewport.
 *   **GitHub Pages Deployment Ready**: Configured for easy deployment using `gh-pages`.
 *   **Persistence**: All settings are saved to LocalStorage and persist across sessions.
+*   **Historical Stats Tracking**: Daily stats are automatically saved and can be visualized in the dashboard.
+*   **Data Export/Import**: Export and import your historical stats data for backup or transfer.

 ## Tech Stack